northern-information/mapcorps.net/_posts/2021-06-22-1-what-is-mapcore-anyway.md

 > If IDM is solitary-armchair music, then mapcore is library-steps music.

 If IDM is solitary-armchair music, then mapcore is library-steps music.
 Simply: mapcore is fun to philosophize and theorycraft.
 The perfect daydream.
-In the game Magic: The Gathering, there is the game and then there is the metagame, the game about the game.
+In the Magic: The Gathering, there is the game and then there is the metagame: the game about the game.
 Mapcore is music with a metagame.
 (Note, unlike Magic, mapcore is not a zero-sum game.)

 As I said, [we're still trying to understand](https://northern-information.github.io/mapcore/).